E-Resource Center: John Jay College of Criminal Justice: City University of NY

 • Try to meet with each NNES student to go over the topic he has chosen to present.
 In this way, you can make sure the student selects an appropriate topic and has a clear understanding of the assignment.

-• Recommend the use of visual aids, such as charts and graphs, photographs, Power Point slides.
+• Recommend the use of visual aids, such as charts and graphs, photographs, and Power Point slides.
 Visual aids are an effective way of making the information more digestible, memorable and enjoyable while diverting the spotlight from the student.

 Back to the Top